thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
 - Rising river levels may lead to flooding.
-Flooding is possible on 16 December 2025.
+Flooding is possible on 17 December 2025.

 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
-Mill Bank Road from Jubillee Bridge to Fladbury is impacted.
+Mill Bank Road from Jubilee Bridge to Fladbury is impacted.

- Predicted peaks:-

-Evesham 1.7m to 2.1m on 17/12 AM
+Peaks:-

+Evesham is peaking today at 1.93m, but river levels could rise again following rainfall on Wednesday evening into Thursday.

-Bredon 2.5m to 2.9m on 17/12 PM.
+Bredon 2.7m to 3.1m on 18/12 PM.

 Further rainfall is forecast over the next 48 hours.

 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 10:00AM on 17 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: Bristol Frome catchment
-- High river levels this morning may lead to flooding.
-Flooding is possible on 16 December 2025 .
+- High river levels today may lead to flooding.
+Flooding is possible on 17 December 2025.
 Flooding is forecast to affect locations near the Bristol Frome, Bristol Floating Harbour, with low lying land and roads expected to be most affected, particularly around Areas most at risk include St John's Way in Chipping Sodbury and Damson Bridge.
-Weather conditions are expected to improve this afternoon and no further flooding is expected.
-We are monitoring rainfall and river levels .
-Avoid using low lying footpaths and any bridges near local watercourses .
+Further rainfall is forecast on Wednesday and Thursday and this Alert is likely to remain in force.
+We are monitoring rainfall and river levels and will issue updates as necessary.
+Avoid using low lying footpaths and any bridges near local watercourses.
 The road may be flooded at Damson Bridge.
-This message will be updated by 10:30AM on 17 December 2025 or as the situation changes.
+This message will be updated by 10:30AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
-- High river levels may lead to flooding.
+- Rising river levels may lead to flooding.

-Flooding of low lying land and roads is expected overnight, 16 December 2025, particularly along the River Thamesbetween Lechlade and Shifford.
-The forecast is for a predominantly dry night and morning tomorrow, 17 December 2025, before persistent rainfall moves in tomorrow afternoon.
-River levels are rising slowly in response to recent rainfall.
+Flooding of low lying land and roads is expected today, 17 December 2025, particularly along the River Thames between Lechlade and Shifford.
+The forecast is for a dry morning before persistent rain moves in this afternoon, 17 December 2025.
+Rain is expected to continue overnight.
+River levels are rising slowly in response to recent rainfall along much of the Upper Thames.
 It is expected that river levels will rise further in response to forecast rainfall over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 09:00 17 December 2025 or as the situation changes.
+This message will be updated by 19:00 17 December 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
 - High river levels today may lead to flooding.
 Flooding is possible on 17 December 2025.